LyingScholar/Shopping-app-demo/docs/DesignDoc.md

 ## OO Design Principles

 > _**[Sprint 1]** Name and describe the initial OO Principles that your team has considered in support of your design (and implementation) for this first Sprint._

 We used the Information Expert principle to make sure we each class has it's responsibility and no others, making the controllers easier to make.
-We also used the Controller principle to connect the model to the application seemlessly.

 >

 > _**[Sprint 2, 3 & 4]** Will eventually address upto **4 key OO Principles** in your final design.
 Follow guidance in augmenting those completed in previous Sprints as indicated to you by instructor.
 Be sure to include any diagrams (or clearly refer to ones elsewhere in your Tier sections above) to support your claims._

 > _**[Sprint 3 & 4]** OO Design Principles should span across **all tiers.**_

+We also used the Controller principle to connect the model to the application seemlessly.
+The Controller acts as the middle class that takes information from the different models it needs and returns information to the UI, such that the UI is able to express correctly what happened in the backend, whether the action performed correctly or with errors.

 ## Static Code Analysis/Future Design Improvements
 > _**[Sprint 4]** With the results from the Static Code Analysis exercise,